We love GCISD and want every student in it to succeed!

 *TEKS = Texas Essential Knowledge & Skills (aka the state standards)

-The district will provide, on its website, community-facing documents to keep taxpayers in the loop about what is being taught in the classroom.
+The district has provided, on its website, community-facing documents to keep taxpayers in the loop about what is being taught in the classroom.
 These documents include Year-at-a-Glance (YAG) information for K-12 that have:

 Other curriculum revisions on the back-end will utilize the TEKS Resource System (TRS) and include teacher-facing documents to help design lessons (TEKS Clarifiers and Lesson Guides).